jhpyle/charts/README.md

 usingSslTermination: false
 adminEmail: you@yourserver.com
 adminPassword: xxxsecretxxx
+minio:
+  persistence:
+    enabled: false
 ```

-Then start [minikube] and install the [Helm] chart:
+Then start [minikube] and install the [Helm] chart.
+For example:

 ```
-minikube start --nodes 3
+minikube start --vm-driver=kvm2 --disk-size 80gb --memory 9G --cpus max --nodes 3
 helm install -f values.yaml mydocassemble jhpyle/docassemble
 ```

 To access the web interface, you will probably need to use
 [`kubectl port-forward`].

+Disabling persistence in `minio` is necessary to avoid a permissions
+error related to the use of persistent volumes.

 ## Known issues